 To address these data risks, companies should review existing data retention policies, device use policies, and legal hold procedures.
 Specifically, organizations should ask the following questions regarding their data security and legal hold policies: (1) do the policies address remote work-related concerns?
 (2) are the policies meaningfully enforced?
 (3) what technology does the company already utilize that can be leveraged to preserve data while employees work from home?

 If a company’s current data security policies do not reflect the reality of a distributed workforce, they must change.
-For example, if employees are using collaboration tools more frequently, including direct messaging features, are adequate steps being taken to preserve the communications?
+For example, if employees are using collaboration tools more frequently, including direct messaging features (including ephemeral messaging), are adequate steps being taken to preserve the communications?
 For companies using Slack, it is worth noting that it has different rules on data export depending on the type of subscription.
 Companies with free or standard plans have limited ability to export data from private channels and direct messages.

 Accordingly. with the new reality of distributed work and working from home, existing policies should also be examined.
 For instance, if company policy does not address post-termination data access, consider putting a procedure in place to automatically sever network access upon the remote worker’s date of termination.
 This will ensure that a terminated employees’ ability to alter, corrupt, or delete any data is restricted before their devices are returned.